Beneficial root-associated microorganisms for sustainable agriculture is a COST Action funded by the European Union (CA22142).

 Description Of The Working Groups, Tasks And Activities

 To address the challenges, four Working Groups (WG) have been identified.
-WG1 will focus mainly on methodologies to characterize the functional diversity of beneficial root-associated micro organism populations, with an emphasis on meta-analyses of currently available data and coordination of future resource/tools development.
-WG2 will focus on molecular mechanisms underlying the interactions with the beneficial root-associated microorganisms, with an emphasis on the effect of multi-partite interactions and resilience towards stressful environmental conditions.WG3 will focus on the ecological and economic services provided by beneficial root-associated microorganisms.
-WG4 will focus in identifying levers to improve services provided by beneficial root-associated microorganisms in agriculture.The WG1, 2 and 3, addressing questions on beneficial root-associated microorganisms at different levels, will provide results/knowledge/meta-analyses to feed the WG4.
-The WG4 will integrate all Action results and link them to stakeholder needs and requests.
+WG1 focuses mainly on methodologies to characterize the functional diversity of beneficial root-associated micro organism populations, with an emphasis on meta-analyses of currently available data and coordination of future resource/tools development.
+WG2 focuses on molecular mechanisms underlying the interactions with the beneficial root-associated microorganisms, with an emphasis on the effect of multi-partite interactions and resilience towards stressful environmental conditions.WG3 focuses on the ecological and economic services provided by beneficial root-associated microorganisms.
+WG4 focuses in identifying levers to improve services provided by beneficial root-associated microorganisms in agriculture.The WG1, 2 and 3, addressing questions on beneficial root-associated microorganisms at different levels, provides results/knowledge/meta-analyses to feed the WG4.
+The WG4 integrates all Action results and link them to stakeholder needs and requests.

 Express your interest to join any of the working groups by applying below.